blbadger/blbadger.github.io/generative-adversarials.md

 ![manifold]({{https://blbadger.github.io}}/neural_networks/fmnist_manifold2.png)

 Do generative adversarial networks tend to prefer a stereotypical generator configuration $\theta_s$ on the latent space over other possible configurations?
 To be concrete, do GANs of one particular architecture when trained repeatedly on the same dataset tend to generate the same images for a given coordinate $a_1, a_2, ..., a_n$ in the latent space?

-Visualization (and indeed any form of exploration) is difficult for a high-dimensional latent space, but is perfectly approachable in two dimensions.
+Visualization is often difficult for a high-dimensional latent space, but is perfectly approachable in two dimensions.
 We can therefore design a GAN with a two-dimensional latent space as has been done above and observe whether or not the same generated images are found at any given coordinate for multiple training runs.
 The answer is no, for any coordinate $a_n$ in latent space we do not find a similar generated image from one training run to the next.

 ### Continuity and GAN stability